 Finding a snake in Alabama can be a scary thing.
 Here's some tips for when you accidentally discover a snake when walking in the woods or hiking in the mountains around Huntsville.
 I'm not sure about you, but I'm very afraid of accidentally discovering a snake when walking in the woods or hiking in the mountains around Huntsville.

 Fortunately, only four types of poisonous snakes live in Alabama and can be identified as follows:

 - The copperhead has a bright copper-colored head.

-- The cottonmouth or water moccasin swims with the head and neck high above water.
+- The cottonmouth or water moccasin swim with the head and neck high above the water.
 Other snakes don't do this.

 - The coral snake has red and black rings always divided by narrow yellow rings.
 The phrase to remember this is: "Red on yellow will kill a fellow, red on black venom lack."